vkostyanetsky/kostyanetsky.me/pages/projects/index.md

 Therefore, I wrote a Python console application that regularly parses published exchange rates to a special database and sends them through a REST service.
 We deployed this application on our server, and I added only regular requests to the service on FirstBit ERP side.

-Have a [look](https://github.com/vkostyanetsky/CurrencyRatesCrawler) at project's code on my GitHub.
+Have a [look](https://github.com/vkostyanetsky/CurrencyRatesCrawler) at project's backend code on my GitHub.